Key Takeaways

 Calcium: Cornerstone Mineral for Bones

 Approximately 99% of your body's calcium is stored in bones and teeth, where it provides structural integrity and strength.
 Beyond bone health, calcium supports normal muscle function, nerve transmission, and blood vessel function.
-Your body continuously loses calcium through normal metabolic processes, making daily replenishment essential for maintaining bone density over time.
+Your body continuously loses calcium through normal metabolic processes, making daily intake important for supporting overall bone health over time.

 Vitamin D: The Key That Unlocks Calcium's Benefits

-Vitamin D3 (cholecalciferol) dramatically improves calcium absorption in your digestive tract, a process called bioavailability (how well your body absorbs nutrients).
-Without adequate vitamin D, your body can only absorb about 10-15% of dietary calcium, compared to 30-40% when vitamin D levels are optimal.
-This powerful nutrient also supports immune function and muscle strength, making it doubly important for overall wellness.
+Vitamin D3 (cholecalciferol) supports calcium absorption in your digestive tract, influencing how well your body absorbs nutrients.
+Vitamin D3 plays an important role in how well the body absorbs calcium.
+This powerful nutrient also supports immune function and muscle strength, making it an important nutrient for overall wellness.

 Calcium vs. Vitamin D: Do You Need Both?